 Program Structure and Leadership

-The Associate Dean, MD Program is responsible for oversight of the MD program and MD/PhD program (the latter in conjunction with the Director, Physician Scientist Training Programs).
-A team of senior academic and administrative leaders is responsible for management of the MD and MD/PhD programs, while governance is supported by a robust committee structure that includes active participation by student leaders.
-Student members are selected by their classmates and hold a position on the Medical Society Executive or their Class Council.
+The Associate Dean, MD Program, oversees the MD program and MD/PhD program (the latter managed in collaboration with the Director of Physician Scientist Training Programs).
+A team of senior academic and administrative leaders handles the management of these programs, supported by a strong committee structure that involves active student leader participation.
+Student representatives are elected by their peers and usually serve on the Medical Society Executive or their Class Council.

 Governance and Management: Separate but Linked

-In general terms, governance can be understood as the authority and responsibility to set appropriate principles and policies for an institution in order to establish the direction of its activities.
-By contrast, management is the authority and responsibility to run the day-to-day operations of an institution in accordance with the principles and policies that have been established by governance.
+In general terms, governance can be understood as the authority and responsibility to establish appropriate principles and policies for an institution, thereby setting the direction of its activities.
+By contrast, management is the authority and responsibility for running the day-to-day operations of an institution in accordance with the principles and policies established by governance.

 In Temerty Medicine, governance is the purview of the Council of the Temerty Faculty of Medicine (commonly referred to as ‘Faculty Council’), while management is the purview of the Dean, the Vice Deans and Associate Deans (which together are referred to as the Decanal Team), the CAO, and the Senior Managers.
 Both the governance and management structures work closely with the Faculty’s Departments (via the Chairs), the Extra-Departmental Units (via the Directors), and programs (via the Vice Dean, Medical Education).